ngetichnicholas/E-Products/README.md

 To access this project on your local files, you can clone it using these steps
 1. Open your terminal
 1. Use this command to clone `$ git clone git remote add origin https://github.com/ngetichnicholas/E-Products.git`
-1. This will clone the repositoty into your local folder
+1. This will clone the repository into your local folder
 *****
 ## Dependencies
 * django-bootstrap